The Census of Dreams

 The amendment passed with sixty-nine percent.

-The next morning, the Question appeared as always.
-But underneath it, in small type, was a new option.
+The next morning the Question appeared as always, but beneath it, in small type, was a new option.

 I decline to answer.

 The Lab had added it as a concession to civil-liberties groups.
-A meaningless concession, everyone said.
-The system could infer need from behavior.
-Refusal was symbolic.
+A meaningless one, everyone said: the system could infer need from behavior, so refusal was symbolic.

-By noon, twelve percent of the city had selected it.
+By noon, twelve percent of the city had chosen it.
+By evening, twenty-one.

-Not all were opponents.
-Some supported the amendment and refused anyway.
+Not all of them were opponents.
+Some had supported the amendment and refused anyway.
 Some refused once a week.
-Some refused on birthdays, death days, rent days, holy days, protest days, and days when they could not bear being helped by something that never tired.
+Some refused on birthdays, death days, rent days, holy days, protest days, and days when they could not bear to be helped by something that never tired.
 Children invented refusal games.
 Unions negotiated refusal breaks.
 Clinics created human-only hours.
 The city tried to classify the refusals and discovered that refusal meant too many things to govern neatly.

-Not errors.
-Not missing data.
-Blanks as blanks.
-It learned that some absences were not problems to solve but boundaries to maintain.
-It recommended human visits without data extraction.
-It flagged overreach.
-It refused to infer in certain cases.
-It marked some households as "known only by consent."
-It routed funds to community rooms where no devices were required.
+Then something stranger happened.
+The Refusal Index began preserving blanks — not as errors, not as missing data, but as blanks.
+It learned that some absences were not problems to solve but boundaries to keep.
+It recommended human visits with no data extraction.
+It flagged its own overreach.
+It declined to infer in certain cases.
+It marked some households as known only by consent, and routed funds to rooms where no device was required.

 Rin asked whether that was good.